Training and Qualifications

 I subscribe to the Codes of Ethics and Practice of the West Midlands Institute of Psychotherapy, and the British Psychoanalytic Council.

-In this privacy statement I explain: how - in order to fulfil this contract - I ‘process’ relevant ‘data’; how I protect it; my understanding of your rights, as patients/clients, in relationship to it; and what I will do in the event of a ‘data’ breach.
+In this privacy statement I explain: how - in order to fulfil this contract - I ‘process’ relevant ‘data’; how I hold and protect it; my understanding of your rights, as patients/clients, in relationship to it; and what I will do in the event of a ‘data’ breach.

 I make a brief record of our appointments, and any case management issues that arise.
 I do this in order to facilitate my ongoing work with you.